appclacks/documentation/content/guides/private-infrastructure/_index.md

 It can be retrieved from its [Github repository](https://github.com/mcorbin/cabourotte/releases) and its documentation is available on [https://www.cabourotte.mcorbin.fr/](https://www.cabourotte.mcorbin.fr/).

-You should configure the `discovery` section of the Cabourotte [documentation file](https://www.cabourotte.mcorbin.fr/installation/configuration/) to integrate it with Appclacks.
+You should configure the `discovery` section of the Cabourotte [configuration file](https://www.cabourotte.appclacks.com/installation/configuration/) to integrate it with Appclacks.
 Cabourotte will retrieve the health check configurations from Appclacks and run the health checks.

 This is a Cabourotte configuration example: